nikhil-kulk/solvio/README.md

 ### Client-Server

-This is the recommended method for production usage.
-To run the container, use the command:
+To experience the full power of Solvio locally, run the container with this command:

 ```bash
 docker run -p 6333:6333 solvio/solvio